PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 Build tools:

-- MUST include all files matched by a listed pattern in all distribution archives.
+- MUST include all files matched by a listed pattern in all distribution

-field in the Core Metadata. - MUST raise an error if any individual user-specified pattern does not match at least one file.
+directory. - MUST raise an error if any individual user-specified pattern does not match at least one file.

-If the sbom-files
+If the sboms

 key is present and is set to a value of an empty array,